Growing Zones: 5-8 outdoors(hardy down to -10℉) 5-8 outdoors

 - AZ, ID, OR, WA

-Home brewers everywhere are lifting their glasses and celebrating the Centennial Hop for a variety of reasons starting with the flexibility of where you can successfully grow them.
-A hardy plant, the Centennial can withstand climate differences ranging from arid locations to those with lengthy rainy seasons.
+A hardy plant, the Centennial can withstand climate differences ranging from arid locations to those with long rainy seasons.
 From New York to California, no matter where you live, growing this hop gives you an opportunity to put your own spin on quality homemade brews including pale ales, wheat beer, porter-even stout.

 Centennial Hops Plant Pollination